 If lessons are online, what should I expect?

 During the pandemic lessons have sometimes needed to be given online.
 An online lesson is different to an in-person lesson, but you can expect much of the same content, just delivered in a different way.
 Often it helps to have an adult with a young student to help them mute/unmute and to sort any technical difficulties.

 What age should my child start learning?

-I take children from age four for piano lessons.
-Some teachers prefer to wait until they are a little older, around seven, but I think that in that three years leading up to that age children can gain so much from the experience of piano lessons.
-I never sit at the piano for a straight 30 minutes - my lessons are made up of games, silly cards (used to change the direction of the lesson and keep the child’s attention), reading notes, writing notes, singing, clapping, marching, and lots of actual playing too!
-So you could say that my piano lessons are more general music lessons, but centred around the piano.
+I take children from age four for piano lessons and six for guitar lessons.
+Some piano teachers prefer to wait until they are a little older, around seven, but I think that in that three years leading up to that age children can gain so much from the experience of piano lessons.
+We never sit still for a straight 30 minutes - my lessons are made up of games, silly cards (used to change the direction of the lesson and keep the child’s attention), reading notes, writing notes, singing, clapping, marching, and lots of actual playing too!
+So you could say that our lessons for very young children are more general music lessons, but centred around the piano/guitar.

 Am I too old to start learning as an adult?

 You are never too old to learn a new skill, be it playing an instrument, learning a language, or anything else.
 I find that my adult beginners get a lot out of lessons fairly quickly because they are focused and driven, having made the decision to learn by themselves with no parental involvement or pressure.
 As an adult, so long as you want to learn, you are qualified to take piano lessons, no matter how old you are.

 What position should my hand be in to play the piano?

 Always play with rounded fingers with a space under your palm (imagine you have a little creature under there which you don’t want to squash).
 Fingers should start parallel to the keys and your wrists should be level and relaxed, never pointing upwards.
 Elbows should be next to your sides, not in the air, and certainly not flapping around as you play.